 - Baby Doll Washing.

 - Animal Rescue – bury them in dirt or sand and have the child find them using their hands or tongs.
-You can also have them wash them afterwards.
+You can also have them wash them afterward.

-- Pouring Practice – Below I used a rice cereal that I had leftover from making Rice Krispie treats, but you can use anything from rice or beans, to sand or water.
-We also used a potato masher to smash them up and poured the finer cereal through a funnel.
+- Pouring Practice – Below I used a rice cereal that I had leftover from making Rice Krispie treats, but you can use anything from rice or beans to sand or water.
+We also used a potato masher to mash them up and poured the finer cereal through a funnel.